 CMS Money Follows the Person (MFP) Initiative

-The Centers for Medicare & Medicaid Services' (CMS) Money Follows the Person (MFP) Initiative, which is being implemented in 43 states and the District of Columbia, has helped transition more than 22,000 people with disabilities to community living.
+The Centers for Medicare & Medicaid Services' Money Follows the Person (MFP) Initiative has helped transition more than 75,000 people with disabilities to community living in 43 states and the District of Columbia.